 At the press conference, Mulet appeared to suggest that visits to Khan Sheikhoun and Shayrat would be conditional on the Syrian government cooperating over related matters.
 He said:

 "Before we are going to these places I would need some feedback from the Syrian government.
 I need information about the flight logs in al-Shayrat, the movements around al-Shayrat.
 I need the names of the people we will be interviewing – military commanders and government officials – and also some information that the Syrian government could provide to us in order to conduct our work.
 So, we are working already with the Syrian government on this, and hopefully we will be given the necessary tools and instruments in order to our work."

 As a party to the Chemical Weapons Convention, Syria has an obligation to cooperate.
 How far it will do so, though, is still an open question.
 This raises the possibility of cat-and-mouse antics similar to those with UN weapons inspectors in Iraq which led, eventually, to the US-led invasion of 2003.

 It is important to avoid that.
 Clearly, there are some who would like to make chemical weapons an excuse for deeper military involvement in Syria but I have argued several times before (here and here) that the chemical issue should be kept as separate as possible from the wider confict.

-The banning of chemical weapons has been a great example of international and so far only three countries and to date only three countries – Egypt, North Korea and South Sudan – have neither signed nor ratified the convention.
+The banning of chemical weapons has been a great example of international cooperation and so far only three countries – Egypt, North Korea and South Sudan – have neither signed nor ratified the convention.
 Failure to confront the use of chemical weapons in Syria would blow a huge hole in what has been achieved so far and signal to others that they can use them with impunity.

 But cruise missiles won't help.
 What it needs is a careful, patient, evidence-based and sustained effort by the UN to bring those responsible for poisoning people in Syria to justice – no matter how long it takes.